AntonGrn/home-auto-ALMA/home-server/README.md

 See [main page](link) for information about gadgets and automations.

 #### Example of `gadgets.json`
-Below is an example illustrating gadgets of different architectures and types.
+Example illustrating gadgets of different architectures and types.
 ```yaml
 {
   "alma": [